dattasiddhartha/GIFShop-Wizard/README.md

 * Fast Style Transfer (we store pretrained styles to be applied to user input images)
 * Segmented Style Transfer (we apply instance segmentation to images and apply FST to those segments only)
+* First Order of Motion (i.e. DeepFakes, as long as driver video and content image are cropped in shape enough)
+* Foreground Removal

 Next steps:

 * Even more image editing functions
+* Dialogue flow
+* Error handling

 ## Usage